 If you decide to sell ISOs that you’ve held for less than 1 year, you will have to pay New York state income taxes, on top of federal income taxes.
 ISOs are taxed as ordinary income if you sell them less than 2 years after your grant date and/or less than 1 year after you exercise them.
-How much you’ll owe in income taxes depends on the size of your profit, if any.
+How much you’ll owe in income taxes depends on the size of your gains, if any.

 For example, let’s say you exercise 10,000 ISOs in January 2021 at a strike price of $1 per share, buying those shares for a total of $10,000.
 In October 2021, you sell those 10,000 shares to someone else for $5 per share, for a total of $50,000.

-You’ve earned a profit of $40,000, which gets added as ordinary income on your state and federal taxes, alongside whatever you earn in wages, or other investment income that year.
+You’ve earned a gain of $40,000, which gets added as ordinary income on your state and federal taxes, alongside whatever you earn in wages, or other short-term investment income that year.
 Depending on how much you earn from your short-term ISO sale, you might find yourself bumped up into a higher state income tax bracket.

 I want to sell some ISOs that I’ve held for more than 1 year:

-If you decide to sell ISOs that you’ve held for more than 1 year, you’ll get long-term capital gains tax benefits on your federal tax return, but no such tax benefit on your New York state income tax return — New York taxes all profits from stock sales as ordinary income, no matter how long you hold the stock.
+If you decide to sell ISOs that you’ve held for more than 1 year, you’ll get long-term capital gains tax benefits on your federal tax return, but no such tax benefit on your New York state income tax return — New York taxes all gains from stock sales as ordinary income, no matter how long you hold the stock.

 Depending on your unique personal finances, it may make sense to hold onto your ISOs for more than a year, to take advantage of long-term capital gains on your federal income taxes.